Max Verstappen claims dominant victory at Italian Grand Prix for 1st win since May

 From there, it was almost a procession to victory for Verstappen.

 “It was a great day for us.
-Of course lap 1 was a bit unlucky, but after that we were flying and that was for me really enjoyable," Verstappen said.
+Of course lap 1 was a bit unlucky, but after that we were flying and that was for me really enjoyable," said Verstappen, who is third in the standings but 94 points behind Piastri and will almost certainly see his run of four straight titles ended this year.

 “Fantastic execution by everyone from the whole team.
 I think the whole weekend we were on it and it’s super enjoyable to win here ...
 We’ll go step by step, race by race, but for us this of course was an unbelievable weekend.”